Etutam1/my_greenies/README.md

-# A my_greenies Flet app
+# A plant watering/gardening/fertilize tracker Flet app

-An example of a minimal Flet app.

 To run the app: